 EXW vs FOB

 In FOB, the responsibility of loading the package on your desired ship falls on the seller, and only after that does the responsibility of goods passes on to you.

 EXW Shipping Analysis | Pros and Cons

 EXW is a vastly used method of shipping around the world.
-However, like almost everything we come across, it has its benefits and down-sides.
+However, like almost everything we come across, it has its benefits and downsides.

-Pros Of EXW
+Pros of EXW

-Under these terms, the responsibility and risks and costs associated with shipping the packages are on the buyer.
+Under these terms, the responsibility and risks, and costs associated with shipping the packages are on the buyer.
 Thus, with the supplier’s help, the EXW terms are very helpful if the buyer needs to know their total costs.

 Another advantage is the control that comes with these terms.
 The buyer can choose everything on his own.
 This means they are sure that any chances of fraud have been reduced and the chances of the supplier adding a margin on the transportation fee are eliminated.

-Cons Of EXW
+Cons of EXW

 However, if the information turns out to be misleading or misstated, the costs of extra inspections and any possible additional costs will have to be borne by the buyer.

 Moreover, it is highly possible that a supplier who is not offering FOB terms might not have a license to export.
 In that case, if you get into an EXW terms contract with such a supplier, you will be charged for the export license fee, which is usually very high.

-It is also necessary to mention that if you are accustomed to travelling overseas to place orders with multiple vendors, you might be at the risk of bearing very high costs.
+It is also necessary to mention that if you are accustomed to traveling overseas to place orders with multiple vendors, you might be at the risk of bearing very high costs.
 This is because the vendors might not let you know this, but you will most likely be signing an EXW contract with each of them.
 Meaning the transport costs will be on you.

 FOB Shipping Analysis | Pros and Cons

-Pros Of FOB
+Pros of FOB

 FOB conditions have many benefits to the buyer.
 For example, the buyer buys insurance and has the initiative in the choice of insurance types\rates\claims;

-Cons Of FOB
+Cons of FOB

-Obtain export licenses at your own risk and expense, and go through export procedures, be responsible for all costs and risks of loss or damage to the goods before the goods pass the ship’s rail at the designated port of shipment, provide commercial invoices, clean shipment documents, etc. at your own expense.
+Obtain export licenses at your own risk and expense, go through export procedures, be responsible for all costs and risks of loss or damage to the goods before the goods pass the ship’s rail at the designated port of shipment, provide commercial invoices, clean shipment documents, etc.

-1. FOB.
+- 1. FOB.
 That is delivery at the terminal in China.

-FOB=value of goods + domestic freight
+FOB=Value of goods + Domestic freight.

 If it is agreed to deliver at Shanghai port, it is called FOB SHANGHAI.
 Under these conditions, except for the value of goods themselves, the freight, customs declaration, export procedures for transporting the goods to the Shanghai terminal are also added to the FOB.
 This is also part of the cost.

-2. C&F. That is delivery at a buyer terminal.
+- 2. C&F. That is delivery at a buyer terminal.

 C&F = FOB + ocean freight.